VForWaTer/tool-specs/docs/input.md

 All input `Data` is described in a data block in the `/src/tool.yml` file.
 All sets of input data are collected as the **optional** `tools.<tool_name>.data` block.
-The simples declaration of input data is to list all available data files in a single, top-level list:
+The simplest declaration of input data is to list all available data files in a single, top-level list:

 ```yaml